ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

 <!--2021-02-24-->
 * [_fledge.io brings eBPF to multi-cloud and edge_](https://www.fledge.io/2021/02/24/fledge-io-brings-ebpf-to-multi-cloud-and-edge/)
   <span style="white-space: nowrap;">from Pramodh Mallipatna.</span>
-  The solution proposes to help define, deploy and manage geo-distributed applications that span multi-cloud and edge environments.
+  The solution proposes to help define, deploy, and manage geo-distributed applications that span multi-cloud and edge environments.
 It now uses eBPF programs to monitor the local CPU, disk, and network resources, as well as to gather and present richer application information in real time.